 Cuthbert House Inn, Beaufort

-Waterfront elegance and cool breezes lure respite seekers to the ample veranda of Beaufort's Cuthbert House Inn.
+Waterfront elegance and cool breezes lure respite seekers to the ample veranda of the Cuthbert House Inn in Beaufort.
 Serene views, complete with Spanish moss and magnolias, are a specialty at this antebellum bed and breakfast that sits on the Beaufort River.
 The veranda is the place for daily social gatherings, where you can chat up fellow lodgers, enjoy sunset cocktails and bask in the surrounding natural beauty.

 Husk, Charleston